 The conventional wisdom in transactional practice is that earn-outs are either fully paid out or litigated.
 Unfortunately, this is only a slight exaggeration, and the two main reasons that earn-outs trigger lawsuits are unclear performance metrics and claims of distorted behavior.

 Earn-outs have business implications as well.
 For example, typically a seller will insist that the earn-out be tied to the performance of its business, not the overall business into which it is selling.
 This means that books and records must be kept separately for the duration of the earn-out period.
 In many cases, the seller will want to maintain operational control over its business during the earn-out period so that it can work to ensure that the earn-out is achieved.

-To see an example of a successful earn-out, consider the example of Sukhpal Singh Ahluwalia, a self-made British entrepreneur.
+To see an example of an earn-out that led to a win win relationship, consider the example of Sukhpal Singh Ahluwalia, a self-made British entrepreneur.
 In 2011, he was in negotiations to sell the company he had built, Euro Car Parts (ECP), to LKQ Corporation, a larger U.S. company in the same industry.
-(I later joined the board of LKQ, but only after this negotiation had been completed.)
+(Subramanian later joined the board of LKQ, but only after this negotiation had been completed.)